simplemono/world/README.md

 {:world/value-uuid #uuid \"aaa87af8-a466-45b0-b5fc-32cde6424919\"}
 ```

-This is small enough to be logged by any logging solution.
+It is small enough to be logged by any logging solution.
 The (large)
 `world-value` is added as metadata to the `ex-data` of the `ExceptionInfo`.

 ``` clojure